-The scanning electron microscope facility operates a Hitachi S-3500N variable pressure microscope equipped with Thermo Noran energy dispersive spectrometer (EDS x-ray detector).
+The school operates a Hitachi S-3500N aimed at undergraduate teaching.
+It is a variable pressure microscope equipped with Thermo Noran energy dispersive spectrometer (EDS x-ray detector).
 This allows both coated (gold or carbon) or uncoated specimens to be quickly and routinely imaged and analysed.

 The microscope is fitted with a tungsten filament which produces a stable and high beam current, making it ideal for x-ray analysis.
 Ultimate resolution is better than 10 nm at 25 kV, using the secondary electron (SE) detector.
 The instrument is equipped with a backscatter electron (BSE) detector which allows imaging of specimens that have a mean atomic mass change of ~>0.1.